Completeness of reparametrization-invariant Sobolev metrics on the space of surfaces: Abstract

 We study reparametrization-invariant Sobolev-type Riemannian metrics on the space of immersed surfaces and establish conditions ensuring metric and geodesic completeness as well as the existence of minimizing geodesics.
 This provides the first extension of completeness results for immersed curves, originating from works of Bruveris, Michor, and Mumford, and validates an earlier conjecture of Mumford on completeness properties of general spaces of immersions in this important case.

-The result is obtained by recasting earlier approaches to completeness on manifolds of mappings as a general completeness criterion for infinite-dimensional Riemannian manifolds that are open subsets of a complete Riemannian manifold and by combining it with geometric estimates based on the Michael--Simon--Sobolev inequality to establish the completeness for specific Sobolev metrics on immersed surfaces.
+The result is obtained by recasting earlier approaches to completeness on manifolds of mappings as a general completeness criterion for infinite-dimensional Riemannian manifolds that are open subsets of a complete Riemannian manifold, and by combining it with geometric estimates based on the Michael--Simon--Sobolev inequality to establish the completeness for specific Sobolev metrics on immersed surfaces.
+We expect that this approach will be useful for obtaining completeness results for other manifolds of mappings.